Govt, people key to CPEC success: Sherry

 “But it's time the government put its listening gear on.
 CPEC is an opportunity which should be operationalised together and the government should spend more time and effort on building consensus and investing in transparency.
 There is no need to squander this big opportunity, and all provinces must feel that they are part of this big development story,” she said.

 The $57 billion CPEC project is expected to be a game shifter for the economy of Pakistan.
 “CPEC should be seen as a huge opportunity for us.
-We want this to be an investment opportunity,” Senator Rehman said.This news was published in The Nation newspaper.
-Read complete newspaper of 07-Mar-2017 here.
+We want this to be an investment opportunity,” Senator Rehman said.–Staff Reporter

+She said keeping in mind the way the world was evolving, “we are now living in an era known as ‘The Asian Century’.
+The global order is changing and I believe that this is a new phase for our region and the world.
+China has a huge role to play in this.”

+China, she said, was exporting its global surplus wisely and projecting soft power through One Belt, One Road in ways it has never done before.